patriciogonzalezvivo/glslViewer/README.md

 sudo apt-get install glslviewer
 ```

 ** Important Note ** : pushing versions on the official Raspbian distribution takes time.
-If you are searching for the last feautures please compile from source (next paragraph).
+If you are searching for the last features please compile from source (next paragraph).

 Or, if you want to compile the code yourself: